Install JFrog CLI Plugins

 export JFROG_CLI_PLUGINS_SERVER=<server-id>

-export JFROG_CLI_PLUGINS_REPO=<repo-name>
+export JFROG_CLI_PLUGINS_REPO=<repository-name>

 jf plugin install <plugin-name>